-If you're paying off a personal loan and you don't have a strong emergency fund, you may be contemplating taking out a second loan to stay on top of your finances or fund another large purchase.
+If you're paying off a personal loan and don't have a strong emergency fund, you may be contemplating taking out a second loan to stay on top of your finances or fund another large purchase.

-Taking on more debt on top of your existing loan may seem like the solution, but can you have multiple personal loans at once?
+Taking on more debt on top of your existing loan may seem the solution, but can you have multiple personal loans at once?
 And if so, how many can you have?

 There's no set limit to the number of personal loans you can have at once, but this doesn't mean it's easy to access more than one loan or multiple lines of credit.